2017 Caltech Distinguished Alumna

-ENGenious Wins Silver!
+ENGenious Wins Gold!

-The 2013 issue of ENGenious has won a silver award from the Council for Advancement and Support of Education (CASE) District VII in the Awards of Excellence category of Annual Magazines.
+The 2015 issue of ENGenious has won a gold award from the Council for Advancement and Support of Education (CASE) District VII in the Awards of Excellence category of Annual Magazines.
 The award is given by the CASE District VII Board of Directors and the Awards of Excellence Committee to "superior magazines published once a year."
 First published in 2001, ENGenious is a publication for alumni and friends of the Caltech Division of Engineering and Applied Science (EAS).
 The goal of the publication is to highlight the contributions of the EAS faculty, students, and alumni in research, education, and industry.
 [ENGenious]